javiertuya/selema/README.md

 ## Breaking changes (v4.0.0)

 - This release adds several browser services and moves them to their own namespace.
 The Selenoid browser service has been renamed/moved to `giis.selema.services.browser.SelenoidBrowserService`.
+- .NET core packages (MSTest, NUnit and Selenium) are declared as private assets (like java provided) to prevent propagation to the client.
+The client must declare the chosen packages and the versions for each framework.

 # Getting started